 4.1.
 Documentation in previous preservation projects

 The Mustica Research Initiative was an international project led and coordinated by the University of Technology of Compiègne, built on a collaboration between two contemporary music institutions (IRCAM and GRM/INA), by performing research on the topic of contemporary music preservation between 2003 and 2004 [7][8].
-At the end of October 2006, it contained 54 references concerning IRCAM works.
-It provided access to many sources of information: a PDF documentation generated on the fly (including the main patch, the loudspeaker implementation, the audio-MIDI setup), audio excerpts generally in MP3 format, BRAHMS pages about the composer and the work, various publications and a possibility of purchasing the CD.
+At the end of October 2006, the project had catalogued 54 references concerning IRCAM works.
+It provided access to many sources of information: a PDF documentation generated on the fly (including the main patch, the loudspeaker implementation, the audio-MIDI setup), audio excerpts generally in MP3 format, pages in the BRAHMS database about the composer and the work, various publications and a possibility of purchasing the CD.

-The ASTREE (Analysis and Synthesis of Real-Time Sound Processing) project (2009-2011) gathered IRCAM, GRAME, Armines/CRI, and CIEREC (University of Saint-Etienne) and focused on the elicitation of live electronic processes thanks to Faust language developed by GRAME since 2000, the generation of a documentation, and the constitution of knowledge based on these processes.
-It especially gave the opportunity to create Faust code and documentation for Turenas by John Chowning (1972) and En Echo by Philippe Manoury (1993) [9].
-The generated documentation mainly consists in the elicitation of the live sound processes: from basic knowledge in mathematics, everyone can regenerate the electronics sound transformations though temporal control values are not represented.
+The ASTREE project (Analysis and Synthesis of Real-Time Sound Processing, 2009-2011) brought together IRCAM, GRAME, Armines/CRI, and CIEREC (University of Saint-Etienne) and focused on the elicitation of live electronic processes using the Faust language developed by GRAME since 2000, the generation of documentation, and the constitution of knowledge based on these processes.
+It provided the opportunity to create Faust code and documentation for Turenas by John Chowning (1972) and En Echo by Philippe Manoury (1993) [9].
+The generated documentation mainly consists of the elicitation of the live sound processes.
+With a basic knowledge in mathematics, anyone can regenerate the electronic sound transformations although temporal control values are not represented.
 In a way, it can be included in the musical score to indicate the content of electronics.

 4.2.
 “Les cahiers d’exploitation”

-From 1991 to 2002, the musical pieces commissioned and realized in Ircam studios were documented by Marc Battier.
-He wrote these manuals in collaboration with the musical assistants responsible of the realization of each work.
-These booklets were called “cahiers d’exploitation”, 100 Ircam-commissioned works where documented this way.
+From 1991 to 2002, the musical pieces commissioned and realized in IRCAM studios were documented by Marc Battier.
+He wrote these manuals in collaboration with the musical assistants responsible for the realization of each work.
+These booklets were called “cahiers d’exploitation”, 100 IRCAM-commissioned works where documented this way.